imnotkind/jungsigi/hw2/Report.md

 In the SIR model, every node (human) has 3 states : susceptible(S), infectious(I), and recovered(R).

 The probability that susceptible could change to infectious is beta.
-Note that this is an independent event on every infectious neighbor on that node.
-So the total probability is 1 - p(getting uninfected by all infectious neighbors) = 1 - (1-beta)^(number of infectious neighbors)
+The infection probability of one susceptible node is calculated by the fraction of infected neighbors * beta.

 The probability that infectious could change to recovered is gamma.